YuuyaGitHub/CS-Apps-Repository/NotificationApp v2/readme.md

 # New Features
 * You can now specify icons (``None``, ``Warning``, ``Error``, ``Information``) for notifications.
+* You can now change the balloon icon.
+(However, the app title and icon displayed on Windows 10 20H2 or later cannot be changed)

 # FAQ
 ## How do notifications appear?